-- When RTCEN in RTC.CTRLA is zero and PITEN in RTC.PITCTRLA is written to '1', the prescaler will start operating at the next edge of CLK\RTC, counting from zero.
-The PIT interrupt output will then toggle from '0' to '1' after 1⁄2 period. - When the RTC function is already enabled (RTCEN is '1'), the prescaler is already running, too.
-The timing of the first interrupt output from the PIT is depending at which exact counter value the prescaler is enabled.
-Since the application can't access that value, the first interrupt output may occur any time between writing PITEN to '1' and after a full PIT period.
+- When RTCEN in RTC.CTRLA is zero and PITEN in RTC.PITCTRLA is written to '1', the prescaler will start operating at the next edge of CLK_RTC, counting from zero.
+The PIT interrupt output will then toggle from '0' to '1' after a 1⁄2 period. - When the RTC function is already enabled (RTCEN is '1'), the prescaler is already running.
+The timing of the first interrupt output from the PIT depends on the value of the counter when the prescaler is enabled.
+Since the application can't access that value, the first interrupt output may occur anytime between writing PITEN to '1' and up to a full PIT period after.